hristian-carabulea/Tetrix_CPP_SDL/README.md

 Update 1: Tutorial updated for Visual Studio 2019 by Hristian Carabulea on February 13th, 2021 (carabulea.net)

-I corrected two errors, which occurred in Visual Studio 2019:
+I updated the game from a much older Visual Studio version to the Visual Studio 2019 version.
+And I uploaded the project to GitHub.

     1. Edited the original .vcproj file and removed all the <Tool /> entries for VCWebServiceProxyGeneratorTool
     2. Recompiled.